IsabellaMackenzie/PortfolioProjects/README.md

 # PortfolioProjects

-These are portfolio projects to show my experience using SQL, Tableau, and Excel for data analytics.
+These are portfolio projects to show my experience using SQL, Tableau, Python, and Excel for data analytics.